Comp211-FA24/lab-00/README.md

 Vim is an extensible text-editor program that is included in most Linux systems.
 It is designed to make changing any kind of text very efficient, though it may not seem so at first.
 In part, this is because nearly all vim controls use the keyboard, and you do not have to use your mouse at all.
 Vim has a very high skill ceiling (much higher than normal editing controls) but a high skill floor (you will need to take some time to get used to it).

-For example, here are just two useful capabilities of vim that you cannot get out of normal text editing controls.
+For example, here are two vim demos showing useful capabilities that you cannot get out of normal text editing controls.
+You aren't expected to understand how to do the actions shown, but you should be able to see how the code is navigated/edited using only a few keystrokes.

-#### Vim demo
+#### Vim demos

 ![](https://i.imgur.com/TtjyNrT.gif)